liveahero-wiki/liveahero-wiki.github.io/_charas/gomeisa.md

 {% include sidekick-infobox.html stockId=10331 BIO_S01=BIO_S01 %}

 {% include voice-table.html resourceName="gomeisa"
+s_gachaResult = "Yes!
+Did you call me, Mr. Operator!<br>If you're looking for someone to liven things up, I can take care of it.<br>Gomeisa-style, Happy dance.<br>I'm going to show it off!" battleStart = "All right everybody, let's dance!<br>For the sake of mutual understanding, for the sake of peace!" action = "Please don't fight!" attack = "I'm sorry!" skill = "I want you to see this!" special = "Deep love, Dansaque Traepas!<br>Let's get along, don't fight each other!" smallDamage = "It hurts!" bigDamage = "Suffering....!" win = "I want to understand them all.
+Maybe we can all live together in peace...!<br>That's why, I'm going to keep dancing!" lose = "Why...why do everyone keep fighting..." assist = "Let us move smoothly!" assisted = "I'm happy for your cheers!"
 APPRECIATION = "If you want to feel better, basking in the light's radiance is the best thing to do!<br>The sun's light helps you relax and feel warm.<br>Your heart and body will feel recover and feel refreshed."
 DAILY = "Welcome, operator!<br>If you're here for the machine, it's currently free!<br>Here you go!
 It's good to connect with heroes!"
 HERO = "That angel nurse is amazing!<br>Those pure white wings, as well as the wonderful power to heal wounds...<br>Just like the god of my hometown's faith."